Hudson Valley Man Files $50M Suit Against Putnam Sheriff Office

 A local man has filed a $50 million federal lawsuit accusing the Putnam County Sheriff's Office of beating him so severely he needs round-the-clock help.

-George Taranto, age 75, of Brewer, filed the lawsuit in connection with an incident that took place in July 2019 outside of his home, said News 12.
+George Taranto, age 75, of Brewster, filed the lawsuit in connection with an incident that took place in July 2019 outside of his home, said News 12.

 According to Taranto, he saw flashlights and went outside in the middle of the night to see what was happening.
 He encountered Putnam County Sheriff's deputies who were investigating car break-ins.